ow-mods/owml/Readme.md

 # Outer Wilds Mod Loader

-OWML makes mod development for Outer Wilds much easier, and lets us use many mods simultaneously.
-Hopefully this will encourage many people to make mods for this amazing game.
-OWML behaves similarly to SMAPI for Stardew Valley.
+OWML is the mod loader and mod framework for Outer Wilds.
+It patches Outer Wilds to load mods, and provides mods with a framework to interact with the game.
+OWML is inspired by SMAPI for Stardew Valley.

 ## How it works